-The Wayamo Foundation is an independent, non-profit organisation established to strengthen the rule of law, promote international criminal justice and foster transparency through judicial capacity building, mediation and informed journalism.
+The Wayamo Foundation is an independent, non-profit organisation established to strengthen the rule of law, promote justice for international and transnational crime and foster transparency through judicial capacity building, mediation and informed journalism.

 Wayamo does this by:

-• Building the capacity of national judicial systems that address crimes of concern to the international community
+• Building the capacity of national judicial systems.

-• Advocating for transparency and accountability, often in post-conflict settings
+• Advocating transparency and accountability, often in post-conflict settings.

 • Facilitating and supporting dialogue between civil society and government leaders.